sputnik2019/rtl8852bu-20240418/README.md

 ```

 Warning: If you decide to do a distro upgrade, which will likely install
-a new version of kernel such as 5.15 to 6.1, you need to update this
+a new major version of the kernel such as 5.15 to 6.1, you need to
-driver with the newest available code and then run the removal script
+update this driver with the newest available code and then run the
-before performing the disto upgrade.
-Use the following commands in the
+`uninstall-driver.sh` script before performing the disto upgrade.
+Use the
-driver directory:
+following commands in the driver directory:

 ```
 git pull